Join us for a weekend of fun and fellowship!

 *Respect and kindness towards others is essential at the workshop.
 Humility, love and service are guiding principles of Alcoholics Anonymous

 * No alcohol or recreational/illegal drugs are permitted on premises.
 Possession will result in your departure from the facility.
-Smoking of tobacco only is allowed in certain designated areas.
+Smoking and vaping of tobacco only is allowed in certain designated areas.

 Copyright © 2025 Roanoke Women's Workshop - All Rights Reserved.